Original inbound forecast for the UK in 2020:

-We stress that this central scenario is merely one possible outturn and involves several assumptions and simplifications due to the fast-moving and uncertain situation; it is therefore subject to revision as the situation develops.
+We stress that this central scenario is merely one possible outturn and involves several assumptions and simplifications due to the fast-moving and uncertain situation.

 This is a short-term forecast.
 The longer-term impact and path to recovery depend, apart from the progression of the pandemic and treatments/vaccines, on wider demand (especially economic) and supply factors.

 Domestic outlook for Britain in 2020 (last updated July 29th):

 VisitBritain have also run a domestic impact model for 2020.
 As with our inbound forecast, this represents a snapshot in time and will be reviewed throughout the year.
 The forecast makes a number of assumptions to provide an estimate of impact.
 Subsequent developments could change the outlook.

 For this update, we have taken into account the re-opening of the hospitality sector in England from July 4th and for Scotland and Wales from mid-July.
 The forecast modelled each of the four journey purposes for overnight tourism (holidays, business, visiting friends and relatives and miscellaneous journeys), and 17 categories of spending for day trips, separately.

 We have forecast a central scenario for Britain of £46.8bn in domestic tourism spending in 2020, down 49% compared to 2019 when spending by domestic tourists in Britain was £91.6bn.
 This comprises £12.6bn from overnight tourism, down from £24.7bn in 2019, and £34.2bn from day trips, down from £67.0bn in 2019.

 This is a decline of 49% for both overnights and leisure day trips, although the pattern of the recovery will be different.
 While some categories of day trips started to recover first, others will be very limited for some months to come.